Deltares/hydromt_delwaq/docs/getting_started/installation.rst

 ..
 Note::

-    hydroMT-delwaq is available from pypi and we are working on adding a release from conda-forge (ongoing).
+    HydroMT-delwaq is available from pypi and we are working on adding a release from conda-forge (ongoing).

 Developer install
 -----------------